AppImageCrafters/appimage-builder-docs/source/intro/tutorial.rst

     > ?
 Update Information [Default: guess] : guess
     > ?
 Architecture :  amd64

 Once the questionnaire is completed the application will be executed.
-At this point ,ake sure here to test all your applications features so all the external resources it may use are accessed and detected by the tool.
+At this point make sure here to test all your applications features so all the external resources it may use are accessed and detected by the tool.
 Once your are done testing close the application normally.